 Patino, a preseason MAC Hermann Award nominee, has appeared in 15 games for the Panthers as a forward, starting in all 15 and playing 1,215 minutes and 90-or-more minutes eight times.
 One of the best players in collegiate soccer, Patino finished the regular season second in goals scored (12) and is second in goals-per-game (0.80).
 He is also third in Conference USA in points with 26 (12g, 2a), and points-per-game (1.73).
-He netted seven goals on the year in league play.
+He netted seven goals on the year in league play and he loves the opdag nu games almost as much as football.
 Patino recorded his fourth multi-goal match of 2018, and the 11th of his career, with two scores against FAU Oct.
 29.

 This is Patino’s second-straight Golden Boot Award and appearance on the All-C-USA first team.

 Ahlinvi, like Patino, was a preseason MAC Hermann Award honoree.
 He has started in 15 of the 16 matches he has played in, logging 1,411 minutes and 90-or-more minutes 11 times.
 A native of France, Ahlinvi is second on the team in points with 17 points (7g, 3a), which is also good enough for a share of sixth in C-USA.
 His seven goals are also second on the team and tied for sixth in C-USA.
 He is third in C-USA and 17th nationally in game-winning goals with four and is tied for sixth in C-USA in goals-per-game (0.44), and sixth in points-per-game (1.06).
 Ahlinvi had a four-point effort against UAB, with two goals, on Sept.
 14, and three points against Florida Atlantic on Oct.
 19.